-Acne is the most prevalent skin condition, with well-marked features; it can seldom be confused with any other eruption on the skin.
-Despite its prevalence, it can be difficult to treat- primarily because of the number of factors that can be involved in the formation of a pimple.
+Acne is one of the most prevalent skin conditions.
+With well-marked features, it can seldom be confused with any other eruption on the skin.
+But despite its prevalence, it can be difficult to treat, primarily because of how acne gets formed and the various reasons behind why we get pimples.

 The Hair Follicles and Sebaceous Glands

-Acne is a skin condition of our hair’s follicle- that’s a sac-like structure within which a hair strand grows.
+Acne is a skin condition of our hair’s follicle – the sac-like structure within which a hair strand grows.

-The follicles receive an oily substance, called sebum, from our sebaceous glands.
-Sebum serves many purposes: it nourishes and coats our skin and hair with fats, antioxidants and other nutrients (like vitamin E).
+These follicles receive an oily substance, called sebum, from our sebaceous glands.
+Sebum serves many purposes: it nourishes and coats our skin and hair with fats, antioxidants, and other nutrients (like vitamin E) [1, 2].

 Too much sebum, though, is the main culprit behind the formation of a pimple.
-That’s also why acne is mostly found in areas that have a higher concentration of sebaceous glands (the face, neck, back, chest and shoulders) .
+That’s also why acne is mostly found in areas that have a higher concentration of sebaceous glands (the face, scalp, back, and chest) .

 Excess Sebum Production

 Our endocrine (hormonal) system is tightly regulated.
 Any changes in the functioning of one hormone can set off a cascade of events that affect other hormones as well.

 When there’s an imbalance in our hormones, it can lead to an overproduction of androgens, the male sex hormones.
 This can be caused by many factors: emotional stress, PCOS, pregnancy, or puberty [1, 4, 5, 6, 7].